VamshiPulluri6779/Patient-Management-System-using-java-microservices/README.md

 # Patient-Management-System-using-java-microservices
 This production-ready Patient Management System leverages a microservices architecture to showcase modern backend engineering best practices.
-Designed for modularity and scalability, it smoothly transitions from local development environments to cloud deployments on AWS using Infrastructure as Code.
+Designed for modularity and scalability and tested on local evvironment.

 # Various setup related environment variables and dependencies